Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 "That’s because I *work* for a living," she replied icily, and didn’t *quite* manage to hide her amusement.
 He practically howled with laughter.

 "T’be fair, he’s sired Keeda’s own share of females, so he’s not so bad!
-I’ve only ever had three, so I guess I’ll keep tryin’…and tryin,’ workin’ hard an’ all…"
+I’ve only ever had three, so I guess I’ll keep tryin’...and tryin,’ workin’ hard an’ all..."

 That playfully smug face of his just couldn’t be contained.
 She flicked an ear and looked down through the window, and... yes.
 He was *still* showing off, like the world’s most predictable workhouse romance novel cover.